Planning a Very “You” Wedding (Part 1)

 - Spring, summer, winter, or fall?

-This is the time to determine what you want and don’t want.
+This is the time to determine what you want and what you don’t want.
 During this process, check out bridal magazines, books, blogs, and real wedding photos.
 Don’t be afraid to look outside of those familiar sources; maybe looking at random objects will spark ideas.
-Gather and collect your ideas on an inspirational board; that way, you can easily identify the common thread and start to visualize what all the elements look like together.
+Gather and collect your ideas on an inspirational board; that way, you can quickly identify the common thread and start to visualize what all the elements look like together.
 Bonus: come to use our showroom!

-3. Figure Out the Formality
+3. Figure Out the Formalities